 Generally, the quantitative benchmark test results are more sensitive to the level of the periodic quantitative significance threshold compared to the cumulative one.
 Decreasing the periodic cash flow ratio threshold to 5% could lead to a significant increase in the volume of loans measured at fair value through profit or loss.
 Erste Group does not consider that lowering the threshold would properly capture those interest mismatch features that should lead to FVPL measurement since, based on a quantitative study performed for this purpose, it could lead to fair value measurement even for loans that are generally deemed as basic lending agreements.

 Upon transition to IFRS 9 for loans and debt securities assets with an overall carrying amount of around EUR 19 billion, the benchmark test was performed with respect to the interest conditions at their initial recognition.
-The carrying amount of loans with interest mismatch features which failed in the test and must be measured at FVPL is below EUR 150 million.
-For new business, no significant volumes with interest mismatch features failing the benchmark test are expected due to mitigating activities taken during the IFRS 9 implementation project aimed at the reduction of the volume of loans that are at risk of being measured at FVPL.
+The carrying amount of loans with interest mismatch features which failed in the test at the transition and had to be be measured at FVPL was below EUR 150 million.
+During 2018 and 2019 intensive mitigation activities were carrying out and no new loans with interest mismatch features failing the benchmark test have been provided.
+As a result, the volume have decreased to around EUR 10 million.